 Manageability & Reliability

 We simplified the process to assume owner privileges for Enterprise Sandbox.
 Owners and super users are now presented with an Assume Sandbox Owner button on the Sandboxes page of their admin account.
-In addition, cloning a sandbox no longer automatically locks out every user.

 To learn more about Enterprise Sandbox, see Enterprise Sandbox.